wallacekelly-da/daml3-public-demos/two-idps/README.md

 This illustrates configuring two IDPs within a Canton Participant.

-* A single Canton 3.x process
+* A single Canton 3.x Sandbox
-* A single private domain
-* A single participant
 * Two instances of mockauth

 ## Demo Steps